webdriverio/webdriverio/packages/wdio-junit-reporter/README.md

 ### addWorkerLogs

-Optional parameter, set this parameter to true in order to attach console logs from step to the reporter.
+Optional parameter, set this parameter to true in order to attach console logs from the test in the reporter.

 Type: `Boolean`<br />
 Default: `false`<br />